 For the PowerBank 3 trial, participants pay a daily subscription fee of $1.20-$1.40 to access the battery.
 The subscription fee is based on the size of virtual storage you have access to (6kWh or 8kWh) and Synergy will advise you of the recommended storage size based on your historical energy use data.

-To withdraw your stored solar energy during peak periods, you...
+To withdraw your stored solar energy during peak periods, you will...
 Read more

 Yes, an upgrade to an advanced meter is required to be part of the PowerBank trial, which will be provided at no cost to you.